bcgov/platform-developer-docs/src/docs/training-and-learning/training-from-the-platform-services-team.md

 If the courses fill up, email PlatformServicesTeam@gov.bc.ca - preference is given to recently onboarded teams.
 If you’re unable to attend a training session, we will soon be offering recordings.

 [Register for an OpenShift course](%WORDPRESS_BASE_URL%/private-cloud/support-and-community/platform-training-and-resources/).

+## How-to-workshops

+The [how to workshops](https://github.com/bcgov/how-to-workshops) page hosts some demo projects and quick start guides that may assist you in getting stared with network policies and Crunchy DB databases.

  ## Video resources